SrgElephant/Schnucks-Coupon-Applier/README.md

 # Schnucks-Coupon-Applier

-  This program will apply all of the digital coupons to a Schnucks account.
-Assuming Ubuntu as the OS, and consists of:
+  This program automates applying all of the digital coupons to a Schnucks account.
+Includes opening the web broswer, logging in, clipping coupons, and sending an email with the updated coupon value.
+Created with Ubuntu as the OS.
+Two parts to this project:

 * Python Setup

 * CronJob Setup

+Alternatively, manually visiting the website would be launching the terminal and running

+  `let btns = document.querySelectorAll(".schnucks-red-bg");`

+   `btns.forEach(btns => btns.click());`

 ## Python

-  pip is required to install Selenium:
+  pip is required to install Selenium as well as the webdriver manager:

   `sudo apt update`